winterstein/SoGive/pages/policy/security.md

 ### Individual Subject Access Rights

 Individuals have the right to request a copy of the data we hold about them.
-Enquiries should be made to the Information Officer, who will coordinate authenticating the individual's online identity, and collating the data for them.
+We try to make such data accessible online in a safe and convenient manner.
-We charge a fee of £10 for data subject access.
+Individuals may also make enquiries to the Information Officer, who will coordinate authenticating the individual's online identity, and collating the data for them (we may charge a small fee for this).

 ## Technical Security Measures